chevereto/v4-docs/get-started/README.md

 ## What is Chevereto?

-Chevereto is a self-hosted multipurpose multi-user, full-featured media sharing solution.
-It can be used to create a myriad of applications or to empower existing systems, all around the concept of users sharing media content.
+Chevereto is a self-hosted multi-user, full-featured media hosting solution.
+It can be used to create a myriad of applications or to empower existing systems, all around the concept of users hosting media content.

 ## Use